03 Mar Peatland Restoration

 A number of important bird species are associated with good quality blanket bog such as dunlin, golden plover and hen harrier.
 These species are all of conservation concern and protection of their habitat will help secure their survival into the future.

 - Removal of conifers – conifers damage peatlands through transpiration, drying out the bog, and through shading, killing the underlying vegetation.
 Large conifers can be removed through various harvesting means while smaller ones are usually felled to waste.
-Where bogs are close to plantation self-seeded trees can pose an ongoing problem and need to be removed on a periodic basis.
+Where bogs are close to plantations self-seeded trees can pose an ongoing problem and need to be removed on a periodic basis.

 - Ditch blocking or reprofiling – drainage ditches draw down water levels on peatland sites reducing water levels, affecting vegetation and reducing the effectiveness of the bog to control flows.
-These ditches can be blocked by conventional means such as peat plugs or plastic piling dams raising water levels across the site.
+These ditches can be blocked by conventional means such as peat plugs or plastic piling dams to raise water levels across the site.
 In other cases it is important to prevent further erosion and help colonisation of vegetation by using materials such as coir rolls.

 Sites which will be the focus of this work include Whitelee National Nature Reserve, Otterburn Training Area, Steng Moss, East Woodburn Common, part of the Ray Estate, Birdhope, and Evistones.